 Decodable Sentence Building Students will love these engaging hands-on activities.
 Each sentence is a phonics-based controlled text sentence.
 It contains target phonics skill words, previously taught phonics skill words, and irregular high-frequency words.
 This ensures students get the cumulative review we know they need for mastery.

-Write the Room This is an engaging literacy center activity that combines reading and writing!
-Students practice reading sentences with basic sight words and writing complete sentences.
+Write the Room This is an SoR-aligned, engaging literacy center activity that combines reading and writing!
+Students practice reading decodable sentences with target phonics skills and writing complete sentences.

 So what is it that makes these writing centers so engaging?
 Well, for one, they are all naturally differentiated.
 My higher students find them challenging and my most reluctant writers find them accessible.